 The new arrivals have changed not only the Como neighborhood but surrounding Tarrant County, one of a growing number of places in the U.S. where white residents no longer make up the majority.
 No racial or ethnic group does.

 New data from the Census Bureau due to be released Thursday will map the scope of that demographic transformation over the last decade.
-The numbers are expected to show that dozens of counties across 18 states, largely in the South and Southwest, are now less than 50 percent white, and no racial or ethnic group makes up a majority.
+The numbers are expected to show dozens of counties across 18 states, largely in the South and Southwest, that no longer have a majority racial or ethnic group.
 The non-Hispanic white population is expected to shrink for the first census on record.

 The estimates suggest that about 113 million people — a third of all Americans — now live in a plurality county.